KyleRAnderson/console-backend/README.md

 Environment variables that need setting:
 RACK_ENV (set by heroku)
+PORT: Set to the port to use when launching the server.
+Only needed if you're running the server with the heroku CLI locally, and even then defaults to 3000.
+See [Procfile](./Procfile)
 REDISTOGO_URL (redis server URL used in production for action cable) SECRET_KEY_BASE (not sure if this is needed or not, if it is created automatically or what)
+DATABASE_URL: On Heroku, this is set automatically.
+Needs to be the URL at which the database is accessible.
+Format: `postgres://<username>:<password>@<domain>:<port>/<database_name>`.